 Another scenario to consider is lookup skew.
 Lookup skew occurs when you have too many child records against the record you are searching.
 It’s very easy to create new fields and relationships in Salesforce, but these come with performance costs if you’re dealing with a high volume of data.
 To pinpoint this performance issue, you need to carefully look at objects with too many insert and update operations.

-Salesforce’s search architecture is heavily engineered and optimized for its own data storage.
+Search Performance in Salesforce Salesforce’s search architecture is heavily engineered and optimized for its own data storage.
 There are many places where it is utilized under the hood:

-Salesforce automatically indexes most text fields, this returns indexed searches in the result set first and then narrows it down by permissions, filters and search limits.
+Web-to-lead and web-to case Duplicate rules and matching rules Salesforce Knowledge and Solutions Lookup fields and find boxes Global search The sidebar Salesforce automatically indexes most text fields, this returns indexed searches in the result set first and then narrows it down by permissions, filters and search limits.
 SOSL also works in a similar fashion where you can utilize it by API or Apex.

 What makes these operations different from a search function operating on a traditional database is that if you apply traditional performance tuning based on the schema of your org, you will see that these are not effective because the platform uses virtual database tables using metadata, data and pivot tables.